VimsecAu/kb/m365/baselines/exo.md

 #### MS.EXO.8.2v2
-The DLP solution SHALL protect personally identifiable information (PII) and sensitive information, as defined by the company.
+The DLP solution SHALL protect personally identifiable information (PII) and sensitive information, as defined by the organisation.

 <!--Policy: MS.EXO.8.2v2; Criticality: SHALL -->
 - _Rationale:_ Users may inadvertently share sensitive information with others who should not have access to it.
 Data loss prevention policies provide a way for agencies to detect and prevent unauthorised disclosures.